 Property - Heavy Industry and Mining

 Property covers a wide range of sectors and can contain an array of distinct hazards.
-ADVANTA RISK SURVEYING has specialised expertise in heavy industry and mining sectors.
+ADVANTA RISK ENGINEERING has specialised expertise in heavy industry and mining sectors.
 We meticulously assess the risks providing insight on how to mitigate exposure and ensure compliance with all relevant legislation/regulators.

-Our experience in surveying continuous-process industries and property types include;
+Our experience in surveying continuous-process industries and property types include:

 • Automotive industry

 • Government Buildings

 Many continuous-process industries have power generation and large explosion risks as well as their own inherent product/processing risks.
 Continuous production is much more complex than batch processing, hence assessing those installations covers a wide spectrum of risks and unique challenges.